OphelieRutschmann/unet-fluorescence-segmentation/README.md

 | `.stk` brightfield stacks | 5-slice z-stacks; central slices are projected to 2D |
 | `.tif` fluorescence masks | Binary masks generated in Notebook 1 |

-Five different images are used: 4 are used for training/validation, and one is held-out as a test set.
+For this model, I used five different images of yeast cells: 4 are used for training/validation, and one is held-out as a test set.
+The images are not included in this repository.
+If you want to use your own data, please set the paths in the configuration section of each notebook.

 ## Model Description